 September - Grant applications are made available for charitable organizations.

 October - Grant applications are due back to the Foundation for marking.

 November - The successful grant applications are chosen and the charities are notified.
-The grant reception is held on Giving Tuesday to celebrate the winners.
-This event is open to the winners (up to two individual from the organization) and the donors.
+The Grant Reception is held on "Charity Wednesday" (the day after Giving Tuesday) to celebrate the winners.
+This event is open to the winners (up to two individuals from the organization) and the donors.
 Winners receive their cheques at this event.

-December - Successful students who have submitted the necessary information receive their cheques.
-The financial year end occurs for the Foundation.
+December - Successful students who have submitted the necessary information for Scholarships and Bursaries receive their cheques.
+The financial year-end occurs for the Foundation.